-19008 Anatomy 2 and 19023 Lab (Limbs & Back) (3 credit hours: 2 hours lectures, 1 hours lab)
+19008 Anatomy II, 19023 Anatomy II Lab (Limbs & Back) (3 credit hours lectures:, 1 hours lab)

 This course designed to provide knowledge of the organ systems within the limbs and back area, and to help students understand the structural relationship between such organs and the visual system.
 Laboratory hours will be used to examine models, films and slides to understand the organ system.